berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    .. method:: apply(func[, args[, kwds]])

       Call *func* with arguments *args* and keyword arguments *kwds*.
-It blocks till the result is ready.
+It blocks until the result is ready.
 Given this blocks, :meth:`apply_async` is better suited for performing work in parallel.
-Additionally, the passed in function is only executed in one of the workers of the pool.
+Additionally, *func* is only executed in one of the workers of the pool.

    .. method:: apply_async(func[, args[, kwds[, callback[, error_callback]]]])